turingschool/curriculum/source/projects/feed_engine.markdown

       * Update my email address
           * A confirmation email should be sent
       * Disable my account

+#### Service Integration Specifics

+Working with the Twitter, GitHub, and Instagram services will generally require authentication on behalf of your users, and should import any items created after the service has been associated with the user's feed.
+The basic requirements for integration with each:

+* Twitter
+    * Import public timeline of the user's tweets
+    * Optionally create a tweet linking to any new post created directly on the feed
+* GitHub
+    * Import any public gists created
+    * Import new events from their timeline
+* Instagram
+    * Import new public images created through Instagram

 #### Ruby Developer Consuming a FeedEngine feed